 The accuracy of the manual watch is not good.
 It could stop unexpectedly.
 It would help if you tuned up every few years for functionality.
 Manual watches are quite expensive, and repair costs are also costly.

 How Mechanical Movement Works

-- To power, a watch mechanical movement uses energy from the wound mainspring.
+- To power, a watch’s mechanical movement uses energy from the wound mainspring

 Automatic moments work the same as manual watches; you don’t need to wind them yourself.
-An automatic watch is built with the mechanism to wind by itself with the wearer’s wrist movements.
+An automatic watch is built with a mechanism to wind by itself with the wearer’s wrist movements.

 Automatic watch accuracy is good but not great.
 These watches can occasionally stop, and they need to be reset manually.
 Automatic watch mechanisms are very complicated because they have self-winding.
-Most of the luxury brand built automatic watch.
+Most of the luxury brands built automatic watches.

 How Automatic Movement Works

-Quartz movement is the simple mechanism among these three movements.
+The quartz movement is a simple mechanism among these three movements.
 Quartz watches are the best timepieces for accuracy because they have quartz crystals inside.
 You need to change the battery, but it keeps an accurate time.